expo/expo/docs/pages/versions/unversioned/workflow/configuration.md

     "buildNumber": STRING,

     /*
+      The background color for your iOS app, behind any of your React views.
+Overrides the top-level `backgroundColor` key if it is present.
+    */
+    "backgroundColor": STRING,

+    /*
       Local path or remote URL to an image to use for your app's icon on iOS.
 If specified, this overrides the top-level "icon" key.